Combination Resume: Definition & Tips

 • Exceptional written, verbal, and presentation skills

 Add your work experience to support your skills summary.
-You can either list your past experience in reverse chronological order or simply include the most relevant positions that you’ve held in the past.
-Dates of employment and the timeline of your career are less of a focal point in a combination resume than they are with a reverse chronological resume.
+You can either list your past experience in reverse chronological order or simply include the most relevant positions you’ve held.
+Dates of employment and the timeline of your career are less of a focal point in a hybrid resume than they are with a reverse chronological resume.

 5. Education